Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: INTRODUCTION

-The article consists of 4 sections.
-The second section explaines how the values LPPR $R_p$ are obtained in the framework of the $\alpha$-cluster model for the symmetrical nuclei with 5$\le Z\le$45.
-In the third section the parameters obtained by means of the EPN method are given.
-In the section 4 there are discussions of the results.
+The article consists of 5 sections.
+The second section explains how the values $R_C$ and $R_p$ are obtained.
+In the third section the potential parameters obtained by means of the EPN method are given.
+In section 4 there is a discussion on the results.
+Conclusions are given in section 5.